astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :align: center
 :name: Edd19

 Dyson and Eddington's published report of star image deflection during the 1919 solar eclipse.
 The angular distance from the Sun is printed along the horizontal axis, but note that the distance increases to the left.
 The angular radius of the Sun is about 25$^\prime$, so that is the smallest possible number to the right.
 The y-axis shows the total amount of deflection, decreasing for increasing distance from the Sun.
-The derker solid line is the best-fit linear relationship, while the lighter solid line above it is the prediction from GR.
+The lighter solid line is the best-fit linear relationship, while the darker solid line in the middle is the prediction from GR.
 The prediction from Newtonian physics is shown by the dotted line below, a factor of two less than what Einstein predicted, and clearly inconsistent with the measured results.
 ```